Nebula-Block-Data/docs/API_Reference/Instance/Reboot_GPU_Instance.md

 #### message `string`

-  A message confirming the successful retrieval of regions.
+A description of the status of the request.

 #### status `string`

-  Indicates the result of the request.
-  **success** signifies success, while **failed** indicates an error.
+Indicates the result of the request. `success` signifies success, while `failed` indicates an error.

 ## Example